 Organizations feel the pressure to be prompt – to address customers’ questions with lighting speed.
 One of the main reasons why live chat implementation is essential for business websites and blogs.

-In this post, we are going to see how you can add a free live chat plugin to your Drupal websites.
+In this post, we are going to see how you can add a live chat plugin to your Drupal websites.

 Drupal is a free & open-source web content management framework.
 It can be used as a simple website, a single or multi-user blog, an Internet forum, or a community website providing for user-generated content.